Friends of Nachusa Grasslands

 • Contact Us / FAQs

-Nachusa Grasslands Visitor Center & Bison Unit Public Tours
+Nachusa Grasslands Prairie and Bison Public Tours

 On the public bison tours, you will ride through some of the state’s highest quality prairie, the result of countless hours of stewardship efforts.
 Bison grazing and wallows create micro-habitats that help support prairie diversity at Nachusa.